The DOs and DON'Ts of Clean Eating

 1 of 14

-You've probably heard of "clean eating" before but aren't exactly sure what this entails or how to even get started.
+You've probably heard of "clean eating" before but aren't exactly sure what it entails or how to even get started.
 Eating clean means keeping food simple.
-It's focusing on choosing nutrient-dense foods in their natural state (or close to it), rather than eating highly processed foods with added chemicals and preservatives.
+It means focusing on choosing nutrient-dense foods in their natural state (or close to it), rather than eating highly processed foods with added chemicals and preservatives.
 Follow these 11 simple steps to get started on cleaning up your diet.

 Danilin Vasily/iStock/Getty Images